 Most companies eventually have to seek out, evaluate and commit to various strategic partners, either through long-term supplier relationships or through mergers, acquisitions and joint ventures.
-Within the Decision Driven® Strategy decision pattern, I have framed the Strategic Partners decision as “Who are the strategic partners through which we will acquire core competencies?”.
+Within the Decision Driven® Strategy decision pattern, the Strategic Partners decision is framed as “Who are the strategic partners through which we will acquire core competencies?”.
 Of course, this decision could be focused more specifically on a set of high value technologies or process capabilities or it could be broadened to look at partners that play other roles in the business architecture/ecosystem (e.g. channels to market, software development).

 The Tornado Chart can be used to highlight the advantages that make one alternative superior.